Red Herring Prospectus Meaning (RHP)

 - They fix a price band for their offer, call bids from investors, and based on the bids obtained, they gather all the information and then arrive at an offer price.
 It makes it necessary to issue the red-herring prospectus.

 - A company launching an IPO does not really know the price at which it will be able to sell shares.
 It may, at the most, know the total sum that it requires for running the business, capital expansion, writing off excess debt from the balance sheet, etc.

 Why Should Companies Go for RHP?

-This is the reason RHP was introduced.
+It is the reason RHP was introduced.

 Hence, a company seeking to go public will first file the RHP.
-The SEC goes through the prospectus, raises queries in case of any doubts and seeks clarifications.
+The SEC goes through the prospectus, raises queries in case of any doubts, and seeks clarifications.
 After this, the approval process will take place.